Washington College's 240th Commencement Exercises. Sunday, May 21, 2023 - 10:00 a.m

 Information For Commencement

 Caps and gowns should be ordered through Oak Hall's website.
-Please check back for the direct link.
 Students do not pay for cap and gown, it is paid for as part of the graduation fee which is billed in March.
+Deadline to order is April 11, 2023.
 Caps and gowns are distributed to students on the rehearsal the Friday before Commencement.

 Befitting this formal occasion, all graduates must wear the College-approved academic regalia in order to participate in Commencement exercises.
 This regalia includes a black cap and gown complemented by a maroon and white hood.
 For the commencement ceremony, students may wear cords or stoles that indicate their participation in a Washington College-recognized organization or activity, in addition to approved honor society pins or philanthropy cords.
 Only these cords or stoles may be worn; no other decorations or accessories, including decorations to graduation caps, are permitted.
 If you are unsure whether an item is approved, please contact the Registrar’s Office at email@example.com.

 In keeping with the George Goes Green initiative, the regalia worn by students will be made from 100% recycled products and are for students to keep following the ceremony.

 A list of area accommodations can be found on our Local Accommodations website.
 Some area hotels may have a “Commencement” rate.
 Please call them directly to inquire and make the necessary arrangements.
 You may also check the Kent County Lodging page for other accommodation options.
 As a campus, we are offering the families of graduates to stay on campus in the unused dorms.
 Please visit the Graduate Family Housing registration for more information and to book your room(s).

 There is no reserved seating at Commencement.
 If you expect to need assistance, call the Campus Events Office at (410) 778-5841 in advance.